History and Background

 Parish Council Elections

 Parish Council Elections take place every four years.
-The current Council was elected in May 2015 and so there is election scheduled this year for Thursday 2nd May
+The current Council was elected in May 2019 and so the next election is scheduled for May 2023

-If you are interested in becoming a Parish Councillor please use the link below to confirm whether you are eligible and how to register your interest
+If a vacancy arises and you are interested in becoming a Parish Councillor please use the link below to confirm whether you are eligible.